How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 Scoring is steady-state, not turn-by-turn.
 The system does not simulate energy regen cycles, rotation timing, or stage-specific mechanics.
 A team that scores high generally performs well, but edge cases (long boss phases, specific enemy patterns, strict SP economies) can flip the ranking.

 Calibration reflects the current meta.
-When a patch shifts an archetype (new support, nerfed trace, buffed light cone), tier scores shift with it.
+When a patch shifts an archetype (new support, nerfed trace, buffed light cone), scores shift with it.
 Data is updated with every patch, but there is a lag between "the meta changed" and "every affected character has been recalibrated."

 Relic grades do not measure team damage contribution.
 A perfectly-graded Pela still does negligible damage compared to an A-graded Acheron.
 The grade measures how well a character's specific build matches their ideal, not how much that build contributes to team output.